sharase/melg-64/README.md

 ## Background
 CPUs and operating systems are moving from 32 to 64 bits, and hence it is important to have good 64-bit pseudorandom number generators (PRNGs) designed to fully exploit these word lengths.

-The 32-bit Mersenne Twister (MT) MT19937 (Matsumoto--Nishimura, 1998) is one of the most widely used PRNGs, but it is _not completely optimized_ in terms of _high-dimensional uniformity_, which is a theoretical criterion of PRNGs.
+The 32-bit Mersenne Twister (MT) MT19937 (Matsumoto and Nishimura, 1998) is one of the most widely used PRNGs, but it is _not completely optimized_ in terms of _high-dimensional uniformity_, which is a theoretical criterion of PRNGs.
 The 32-bit WELL generators (Panneton et. al., 2006) was developed in order to overcome this weakness.

 However, for 64-bit PRNGs, MT19937-64 (Nishimura, 2000) and SFMT19937 using SIMD (Saito and Matsumoto, 2008), etc., have been proposed, but there exists no 64-bit MT-type long-period linear PRNG completely optimized for high-dimensional uniformity, such as a variant of WELL generators.